-Field pea blackspot fungicide management trials were conducted at three sites at Hart and Pinery, which represented medium rainfall zones, and Minnipa which represented the low rainfall zone.
-Trials were designed as Randomized Complete Block Design (RCBD), replicated three times with eight fungicide treatments and a Nil treatment.
+Field pea blackspot fungicide management trials were conducted at three sites Hart and Pinery, which represented medium rainfall zones and Minnipa which represented low rainfall zone.
+Trials were designed as Randomized Complete Block Design (RCBD), replicated three times with eight fungicide treatments and a nil treatment.
 Fungicide treatments and application timings are presented in Table 1.
-The dual purpose (grain/ forage) field pea type PBA Coogee was sown at 55 plants/m2 at all sites due to its increased biomass production, lodging and blackspot susceptibility over Kaspa.
-The plot sizes were 10 m by 1.35 m with six rows sown on 12 inch (30 cm) spacings.
-Trial sowing dates were 30 April at Hart, 1 May at Minnipa and 7 May at Pinery.
+The dual purpose (grain/forage) field pea type PBA Coogee was sown at 55 plants/m2 at all sites due to its increased biomass production, lodging and blackspot susceptibility over Kaspa.
+The plot sizes were 10 m by 2.0 m with six rows sown on 30 cm (12 inch) spacings.
+Trial sowing dates were as shown above.
 The Hart sowing date corresponded to a medium blackspot risk sowing window while Pinery and Minnipa sowing dates were within high blackspot risk sowing windows as forecasted by the Blackspot Manager, DAFWA Crop Disease Forecasts, May 2015.